MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 #### Using client credential with a certificate

-To use app-only access, the certificate is loaded from *Cert:\CurrentUser\My\\* when `-CertificateThumbprint` or `-CertificateName` is specified.
-Make sure that the certificate you're using is present in the store before calling `Connect-MgGraph`.
+To use app-only access, the certificate is loaded from either *Cert:\CurrentUser\My\\* or *Cert:\LocalMachine\My\\* when `-CertificateThumbprint` or `-CertificateName` is specified.
+Make sure that the certificate you're using is present in either certificate store before calling `Connect-MgGraph`.
 For more info, see [Use app-only authentication with the Microsoft Graph PowerShell SDK](app-only.md).

 - Using Certificate Thumbprint: